Skip to content

 Public property records, or title records, supply critical information to real estate investors during the research phase of commercial real estate analysis.
 A traceable chain of title in public property records shows the complete ownership history from the original owner to the current one and includes details such as purchase history and tax information, which is vital in ensuring a marketable title.

 Property history, including ownership patterns and performance measures such as vacancy rates, provide insights into past performance.
-These are key to evaluating potential commercial real estate investments.
+These are important when evaluating potential commercial real estate investments.

 Mortgage information found in public property records can reveal: